Hotel Oloffson: Architecture

 The main structure was a Haitian-style gingerbread house with wooden latticework, turrets and spires, set in a lush tropical garden.
-The style originated in the 1880s as an adaptation of a French resort style, suitable to Haiti's "hot climate ... with ornamental patterns adorning eves and doors, decorative tile work on wide porches, and high ceilings and windows to allow for cross breezes."
-Graham Green once wrote: "With its towers and balconies and wooden fretwork decorations it had the air at night of a Charles Addams house in a number of The New Yorker."
+The style originated in the 1880s as an adaptation of a French resort style, suitable to Haiti's "hot climate ... with ornamental patterns adorning eaves and doors, decorative tile work on wide porches, and high ceilings and windows to allow for cross breezes."
+Graham Greene once wrote: "With its towers and balconies and wooden fretwork decorations it had the air at night of a Charles Addams house in a number of The New Yorker."
 Construction of gingerbread houses stopped in 1925 when wooden houses were banned in the city to reduce fires.

-The elegant hotel was surrounded by streets crowded with poor merchants and beggars, creating a stark contrast between wealth and privileged and the reality of Haiti.
-As of 2015, there are only 200 Hatian gingerbread houses still remaining in Port-au-Prince, with Hotel Oloffson the best known example.
-They continue to be lost to natural disaster, neglect and maleficence.
+The hotel was surrounded by streets crowded with poor merchants and beggars, creating a contrast between wealth and privilege and the reality of Haiti.
+As of 2015, there were only 200 Haitian gingerbread houses still remaining in Port-au-Prince, with Hotel Oloffson the best-known example.
+They continue to be lost to natural disaster, neglect and malfeasance.